Instructure Launches “Partner Booster Program” to Support Edtech Startups

 No longer a startup itself, Instructure announced its call out to edtech startups late last week in a blog post on its own site.
 Tagged with a “Calling All Awesome EdTech Startups!” headline, the invitation read as follows: “Scrappy do-gooders with big ideas that will change education forever—we want to hear from you!
 It wasn’t too long ago that Instructure was the new kid on the block, doing whatever it took to show off our LMS, road tripping around the country sharing the Instructure story, and preaching awesomeness of Canvas.
 We know there are hundreds of hungry young startups out there doing the same thing.
 We respect the hustle and want to help.”

 On this basis, Instructure says it will be selecting four partners to participate in the launch of its Instructure Partner Booster Program in 2018.
-Participants will receive free access to the Instructure Partner Program, participation in a Boosters Partner Day, Canvas sandbox access for testing and development, access to our Partner Support team for technical support and guidance, free participation at a CanvasCon event, and reduced cost sponsorship opportunities at InstructureCon.
+Participants will receive free access to the Instructure Partner Program, participation in a Boosters Partner Day, access to Canvas sandbox and their Partner Support team, free participation at a CanvasCon event, and a deal to get into InstructureCon.
 Anyone interested needs to meet a few basic eligibility criteria to apply including the following: a.) be in the process of developing a cloud-hosted technology; b.) be a company younger than five or have a product less than three years old on the market; and c.) have fewer than 25 employees.

 Instructure’s Partner Program

 While Instructure’s incubator is new, its partner program is not.
 In fact, it already has hundreds of partners.
-Current partners include big players like Amazon Web Services (AWS) Worldwide Public Sector, which helps government, education, and nonprofit customers deploy cloud services to reduce costs, drive efficiencies, and increase innovation across the globe.
+Current partners include big players like Amazon Web Services (AWS) Worldwide Public Sector.
 Cengage is another.
 They offer flexible learning tools to students, to smaller companies like Cidi Labs and SoftChalk.
 Partners benefit by gaining access to Canvas’s technical support team, solutions engineers, Canvas and/or Bridge sandbox accounts, and forum support, as well as some marketing tools.

 Is Instructure Taking a Page from Amazon’s Playbook?